 Another airline review in Australia, this time it’s all about Virgin Australia.
 But this will be a quick one!
 When Virgin first started operations in Australia back in 2000 they offered a buy on board program, however since their re-branding and to remain competitive they have introduced a range of meals and snacks.
-This goes completely against what airlines are doing in Europe, as more and more are moving to remove ‘free’ meals and offer the option to purchase instead.But first: Bye bye Whitsundays, you were awesome as always!
+This goes entirely against what airlines are doing in Europe, as more and more are removing ‘free’ meals and offering the option to purchase instead.But first: Bye-bye Whitsundays, you were awesome as always!
 My flight would take me from Hamilton Island Airport to Melbourne aboard a Virgin Australia Boeing 737.
-Here’s what the interior of their aircraft look like….
-I must say, yet again I’m totally impressed by how genuine and nice airline staff are in Australia, I totally forget how nice people are here.
-Anyway, Virgin will offer you a snack, in my opinion it’s not that great for a 3+hr flight, but that’s how it is here.
-There are certainly plenty of other airlines across the world offering similar style snacks for this flight time, but in my opinion I thought it could be more substantial.Virgin Australia Snack: Savory muffin and pretzel snacks.
+Here’s what the interior of their aircraft looks like….
+I must say, yet again I’m impressed by how genuine, and nice airline staff are in Australia, I forget how friendly people are here.
+Anyway, Virgin will offer you a snack, in my opinion, it’s not that great for a 3+hr flight, but that’s how it is here.
+There are indeed plenty of other airlines across the world offering similar style snacks for this flight time, but in my opinion, I thought it could be more substantial.Virgin Australia Snack: Savory muffin and pretzel snacks.
 I ended up purchasing the Tim Tam, it’s been years since I had one, and my travelling companion loved it too.
-There’s also free non alcoholic drinks on Virgin, so that’s a bit of a bonus too.From the inflight menu you can purchase other items including things like cup noodles, chicken wraps or an egg sandwich.
+There’s also free non-alcoholic drinks on Virgin, so that’s a bit of a bonus too.From the inflight menu, you can purchase other items including things like cup noodles, chicken wraps or an egg sandwich.
 I wasn’t able to order these products as they weren’t available.At least they offer something right?